Encampment Services Team

 Frequently Asked Questions

-Homeless encampments take a variety of forms, including groups living under freeway overpasses, sleeping in parks, or living on sidewalks.
+Homeless encampments take a variety of forms, including groups living under freeway overpasses, sleeping in parks, living on sidewalks or in vehicles/RVs.
 Encampments include those living with nothing more than sleeping mats, within makeshift cardboard configurations, or in tents.

 The EST staff directly working in encampments include: